javier13javier/LoE-PrivateServer/README.md

 <h3>Server commands</h3>
 You don't need any of those commands to play, but they might be usefull. setPeer is used to select a client.
 Most commands will only act on the selected client.
-For example if you're stuck, do setPeer with your IP and port, then do for example "load PonyVille".
+For example if you're stuck, do setPeer with your IP and port, then do for example "load Cottage".
 - start/stop login : Starts and stops the login server
 - start/stop game : Starts and stops the game server
 - status : Prints status of the login and game servers